enessariyildiz/enessariyildiz/README.md

 ### Hey, I'm Enes 👋
 <p>
   I'm a software developer and i do freelance graphic design on social media.
-I usually work on the back-end, but now I'm learning web&mobile programming.
+I usually work on the back-end, but now I'm learning web programming.
   </p>
   <hr>